 Emissions: Though the diesel engine was invented well over a century ago, little attention was paid to emissions until recently.
 Several modern-day diesel cars rely on diesel exhaust fluid (DEF or "AdBlue"), a urea-based solution that provides ammonia to reduce the diesel engine's emissions. these cars have a tank which must be refilled every 15,000 to 30,000 miles; per EPA regulations, if the tank runs dry, the engine is disabled.

 Messy fuel: Diesel fuel is greasy, smelly, and can be difficult to wash off of hands or clothes.
 (Some diesel owners carry gloves to wear while refueling.)
 Diesel fuel doesn't evaporate as readily as gasoline, so the ground around diesel pumps is often slick, and tracking diesel fuel into the car can make the interior smell bad.

-Smoke: Diesel vehicles have a reputation of being smoky, smelly, and slow, a throwback to the low-tech diesels found in many trucks.
+Smoke: Diesel vehicles have a reputation of being smoky, smelly, and slow, a throwback to the low-tech diesels found in older cars and trucks.
 In truth, smoky diesel exhaust is usually a sign of a dirty air filter or an improperly-adjusted mechanical fuel injection system.
-Modern diesels are almost entirely smoke-free.
+Modern diesels are almost entirely smoke- and odor-free.

-Poor cold-weather starting: Older diesels could be difficult (and sometimes impossible) to start in cold weather.
-Most had glow plugs, which had to be run for 10 to 20 seconds before the engine could be cold-started.
-Newer diesels use significantly faster pre-heating systems and will start almost immediately, even in very cold weather.
-However, diesel fuel can form clumps of wax-like material (paraffin) in cold weather, which can clog the filters, so it is important to use winter-blended diesel fuel or additives in cold weather.
+Poor cold-weather starting: Older diesels could be difficult to start in cold weather.
+Older diesels used glow plugs, which had to be run for 10 to 20 seconds before the engine could be cold-started.
+Newer diesels feature significantly faster pre-heating systems and will start almost immediately, even in very cold weather.
+However, at low temperatures diesel fuel can form clumps of wax-like material (paraffin) which can clog the fuel filters, so it is important to use winter-blended diesel fuel or additives when the weather turns cold.